 • Trauma-informed resources and suggestions for educators

-There is also an pre-show activity guide suitable for younger audience members at a family show.
+A pre-show activity guide suitable for younger audience members is also available.

-Major funding and support was provided by The Canada Council for the Arts and The Festival of the Sound.
+Major funding and support was provided by the Canada Council for the Arts and Festival of the Sound.

-Special thanks to the Richardson Foundation (educational guide), the National Arts Centre of Canada (Music Alive Program), and the Winnipeg Symphony Orchestra.
+Special thanks to the Richardson Foundation for support of the educational guide, the National Arts Centre of Canada Music Alive Program, and the Winnipeg Symphony Orchestra.

 © 2022 Spirit Horse Productions.
 Video and photography © Ken MacDonald.
 Artwork © Rhonda Snow.